 Do you have back up equipment?

-I will have a second camera with a zoom lens for when I'm stuck at the back of the venue, as often has been the case and if all else failed, I could shoot an entire wedding with just that one camera.
+I will have a second camera with a longer zoom lens for when I'm stuck at the back of the venue, as often has been the case and if all else failed, I could shoot an entire wedding with just that one camera.
 I'll also have numerous batteries, memory cards and even a couple of battery chargers in my bag as well.

 Are you insured?